hayekr/EnvironmentScript/README.md

 # EnvironmentScript
-A Script to install all required languages and setup virtual environment in c9.io
+A Script to install flask, update python, and setup virtual environment in c9.io

 To run all scripts correctly with no errors use `. ./scriptname` instead of `./script name`